deepskystacker/DSS/Installers/README.txt

 4. Update boost to 1.88 and libtiff to 4.7.1

 5. Bug fix: The name of the intermediate files were created incorrectly.
-The stem for the file name was using the content of the input filename up to but not including the first '.' character.
+The stem for the file name used the content of the input filename up to but not including the first '.' character.
     It should have used up to but not including the last '.' character.

 6. Bug fix: Incorrect master flat files were created when bias frames were being used.
 This bug was